jeffm13/lambda-time/README.md

   zip_file: dist.zip
 ```
 In the example above, the gulpfile.js contains directives pulled from the `node-aws-lambda` package to create a zip file that is uploaded to Lambda.

+## Setting up API Gateway

+To use lambda-time, you'll need to set up resources and methods in the AWS API Gateway.
+Typically, `lambda-time` requires access to the request body, url parameters, headers, etc.  Providing that access involves specification of a body mapping template in the integration request for the corresponding API.
+The json/params.txt file contains mapping rules that will provide your lambda, and `lambda-time` with that access.